 Full key and data path integrity option.

-The AES-IP-38 is a family of the cryptographic library elements in Inside Secure’s HW IP library.
+The AES-IP-38 is a family of the cryptographic library elements in the Rambus hardware IP library (formerly of Inside Secure).
 For example, the AES-IP-38 is the cipher core embedded in all MACSec protocol aware security engines.
 The accelerators include I/O registers, encryption and decryption cores, and the logic for feedback modes and key scheduling.

 Even though the Advanced Encryption Standard (AES) algorithm was designed to allow high-speed implementations, its regular feedback modes such as CBC, CFB, and OFB are not ideal for supporting very high-speed networking applications.
 The AES-GCM and AES-XTS algorithms do not use these regular AES feedback modes and allow very high-speed encryption and authentication by enabling an implementation to make use of parallelism.
 Typical uses cases for AES-GCM and AES-XTS are high-speed transmission (virtual private networking) and disk storage (protection of data at rest).
 For transmission protection, AES-GCM can for instance implement authenticated encryption at the network layer (IPsec) or at the data link layer (IEEE 802.1ae).
 The AES-GCM (Galois Counter Mode) has, since its publication in 2005, been used in many IPsec and MACsec applications.
 It is a very efficient algorithm, suitable to achieve very high performances.
 AES-XTS has been adopted by IEEE P1619 for protection of data at rest.
 The AES-IP-38 also supports the legacy AES-LRW algorithm.
 Within the AES-IP-38 product family a range of AES-XTS configurations is available that allows efficient key switching while maintaining throughputs for small sector sizes, ex- and including CTS.